passenger94/shoes3/shoesManual_redcarpet01.md

  end
 ```

-In order to set the width, you'll have to go through the [[Common.style]]
+In order to set the width, you'll have to go through the <span style="color:blue">Common.style</span>
 method again.
 So, to set the button to 150 pixels wide: `@b.style(:width =>
 150)`.